To ensure viable populations of African lions are maintained as an integral part of functional ecosystems.

 Systems based & cooperative solutions

-In nature each environment acts as a complex system comprised of many parts.
+In nature each habitat acts as a complex system comprised of many parts.
 Air, soil, water, plants, animals, and, of course, people are all part of an inter-connected system.
 Using a systems thinking based decision making framework allows us to consider the impacts of our actions on the whole system.
 Such decision making can only be undertaken through co-operation between all stakeholders with their varied view points, and understanding, of the system.

 Unless conservation solutions are relevant to the needs and aspirations of communities who live on the land they will have little reason to support them, and the solutions will ultimately falter.
-Programs are often donor driven and research often only meets the requirements of a PhD thesis.
-Responsible development promotes community involvement in all aspects of conservation from design and implementation to ongoing reviews of the success of the program – an element often given little heed.
+Programmes are often donor driven and research often only meets the requirements of a PhD thesis.
+Responsible development promotes community involvement in all aspects of conservation from design and implementation to ongoing reviews of the success of the programme – an element often given little heed.

 Long term solutions

-Responsible development seeks to promote the appreciation of the need for long-term, sustainable solutions
+Responsible development seeks to promote the appreciation of the need for long-term, sustainable solutions.

 Our environment is shaped not just by geography and bio-physical factors, but also by socio-economic, cultural, legal and political ones.
 ALERT acts holistically by recognizing that our actions must address all these factors if our programs are to succeed.
 To that end our efforts are channelled through three entities: